farukhsk09/100-days-of-code/Go/README.md

 # Day 4 - Create a local redis image and run in local

 # Part 2 - Use redis to store token and use it for authentication

+# Day 5 - UUID to token format